 Sean: Yeah, well I’ll tell you, I got started with a bang.
 And we’re rolling the first couple years.
 And I call it sloppy – I was a good-hearted leader, I had good character, but I was sloppy in the sense that I wasn’t really well thought-out and well-managed in my own leadership skill.
 And a day came when my right-hand guy, who’s over money, came and said, “I have to tell you something, I’m struggling with addiction.
-And you know, I’m need take a break.”
+And you know, I need to take a break.”
 So by the time the smoke cleared, you know, I don’t know where $50,000 went and blah, blah, blah.
 And we were very small.
 And I remember most of the other staff, when they saw the house of cards starting to fall, they bailed too.
 So we went from 28 staff down to about 5.
-And I was at Mass, I was emotionally running out.
+And I was at max, I was emotionally running out.
 So I call this pastor, you know, if you ever need a hug, call a pastor, right?
 So I call this pastor, and he listens to me grouse for a few minutes, and he says, “Sean, the problem with the way you’re telling the story is, you’re blaming everybody else for what happened under your own leadership.
 You need to quit making excuses and accept responsibility for everything that’s happened.”
 And he hung up on me.
 And I thought, what kind of pastor is this?
 I’m telling you, guys, that changed my life, I want to write a book someday called “It’s Not My Fault,” and have the “not” crossed out.
 Because as soon as you accept responsibility in your own leadership for what’s happening, you become a growing leader.
 And so what happened is, I quit making excuses, and all of a sudden, I saw all of these learning and growth opportunities.
 In fact, from the minute I prayed,” God, if this is true, you show me,” the learning and the energy that came back into me was phenomenal.

 In fact, I turned to my wife at my lowest point and said, basically, “I quit.”
 And I said, “I’m a failure as a leader, let’s do something you want to do.”
 And I have a very wonderful wife, and she started crying, and she looked at me and she said, “I just want to be in the will of God.”
 And as soon as she said that, it was like rebar came into my soul, and I thought, “Yeah, I just want to be in the will of God too.”
 I was crying, and so we prayed, and we both had a sense that if we quit now, Home of Hope is done.
 No more poor people are going to get a house.
 So we had this sovereign sense of destiny, that God still wasn’t finished with us.
 We had some learning and growth to do, but he wasn’t finished with us.
 And then a long story, God started speaking to us about pruning, trimming back things that were, you know, I love John Wooden, “I never mistake activity for achievement.”
 So we had lots of activity and maybe not so much achievement, so we pruned back everything.
 And I’m telling you, since ‘94, the fun of learning and the fun of growing, especially when you quit making excuses.
 I’d say the best gift you can give yourself – any leader – stop making excuses.
 It’s not everybody else.
 It’s you.
 And then all of a sudden, you have this 20-20 vision, and you just become a growth, and then the hope comes back into your heart because you’re growing and you’re seeing accurately.
 And hope comes from seeing life accurately, and then when you have hope, you can add learning to it.
 Now we have a $15 million organization, with 170 full-time staff and, you know, thousands of people coming every year.
 It’s just amazing.